ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 52.29.107.244
 ```

-Your ip will be different, save it somewhere we will use it in a moment.
+Your ip will be different (of course, it's just example).
+Save it somewhere we will use it in a moment, you’ll need it to login via SSH to the server and install Docker app.

 #### SSH access via PuTTy (windows users only)